Are you looking for public speaking tips?

-Use the following tips to help prepare for speaking in public – and if you’re still having trouble, get in touch for a little professional help.
+Start by using the following public speaking tips to prepare for speaking engagements.
+And, if you’re still looking to improve your public speaking, get in touch for some professional help.

 A huge amount of your success is determined before the presentation.
-Your audience will know if you didn’t rehearse.
-Taking time to practise beforehand minimizes your nervousness.
+Your audience will know if you didn’t rehearse your speech.
+Taking time to practise beforehand minimises your nervousness.
 The more comfortable you become with your material via rehearsing, the more comfortable you will be with your body language.
-For Interviews that means anticipating possible questions and preparing model answers.
+For interviews that means anticipating possible questions and preparing model answers.

 Have a quiet dinner with a friend and go through your speech with them.
 You won’t be as concerned about your public speaking skills if you can feel at ease with your material.

 Try not to make many changes in the last 24 hours.
-There is nothing worse than being re-writing your material at the last minute.
+There is nothing worse than re-writing your speech at the last minute.

 Make notes and review your notes and visual aids the evening before.
 Your notes should only be brief memory joggers in bullet form, and are NEVER read to the audience.

 Eat a good breakfast the morning of your presentation.
 Even if you’re not speaking until that evening, feed your mind and body the proper fuel.

 Check your appearance in a mirror before starting your speech.
 Knowing that you look good will give you an added feeling of confidence when public speaking.

 Know your audience before designing your speech.
 What are their ages?
 Will they like a little humour or simply the facts?
 These are important things to think about when putting together your speech or attending your interview.

 Keep making eye contact with the audience frequently to establish rapport and a connection.